abc202313746/abc202313746.github.io/content/project/OS/index.md

 external_link: ''
 ---
 <div class="justify-text">
-As part of the Operating Systems course at Jeonbuk National University, SookYoung In (인숙영) implemented **file system features and memory management** in the xv6 educational operating system.
+As part of the Operating Systems course at Jeonbuk National University, I implemented **file system features and memory management** in the xv6 educational operating system.
 This project focused on two main aspects:

 ## File System Implementation
 1. **System Call Development**: Added new system calls including `symlink()` for creating symbolic links and `readlink()` for reading symbolic links.